ecadlabs/taquito/docs/tutorial.md

 main().catch(console.error);
 ```

-Now if you run your app, you should be able to see the address of the signer (`tz2DZLWLuDRKUuR4BrWetimZ1C6Pg6pPAo3n`) and the hash of the operation in the terminal.
+Now if you run your code, you should be able to see the address of the signer (`tz2DZLWLuDRKUuR4BrWetimZ1C6Pg6pPAo3n`) and the hash of the operation in the terminal.

 What is happening here?
 Let's break it down: